kubecost/docs/network-allocation.md

  networkCosts.enabled=true
  ```
  You can view a list of common config options [here](https://github.com/kubecost/cost-analyzer-helm-chart/blob/ab384e2eb027e74b2c3e61a7e1733ffa1718170e/cost-analyzer/values.yaml#L276).

+ To estimate the resources required to run Kubecost network cost,  you can view our [benchmarking metrics](https://docs.google.com/document/d/10b-Ew78R90UOaZ5gXQUjU5GWZXBIy8H11RK5bbCd2EM/edit).

- **Note:** network cost, disabled by default, run as a privileged pod to access the relevant networking kernel module on the host.
+ > **Note:** network cost, which are disabled by default, run as a privileged pod to access the relevant networking kernel module on the host machine.

 ### Kubernetes Network Traffic Metrics